-In zone 9, the lowest temperatures of the year could get to 20 degrees Fahrenheit (-7 C).
-That means soft succulents will probably need to be moved indoors in winter, which is fine since succulents make great houseplants, too.
+In zone 9, the lowest temperatures of the year could get to 20 degrees F. (-7 C).
+That means soft succulents will probably need to be moved indoors in winter, which is fine since succulents make great houseplants too.
 Succulent gardens in zone 9 should concentrate on hardy in-ground plants that can survive such cold temperatures.

 Container Succulents for Zone 9

 By creating a dish garden or container display, you won’t have to worry about your plants surviving any surprise chill weather.
 Keep displays outdoors in spring through fall and then bring them indoors for winter.

 Some of the sedums are considered tender and there are sweet rosette forms that cascade from the edges of a container to stout, large leaves specimens that will create a focal point for the dish garden.

 Aloe makes excellent zone 9 succulents which perform well indoors or out while providing your family with burn-healing sap.

 Other soft succulents for zone 9 might include:

 Succulent gardens in zone 9 can rely upon containerized soft plants in the warm season but also in-ground hardy varieties.
 Most of us recognize the sweet hens and chicks, plants that expand over time by adding pups.

 Stonecrops are a hardy variety of sedum and can be small or many inches high with year-round appeal.